Countdown to Virtual Meeting Point

 Before I started writing on music, in the late 1940s I was writing film reviews, mostly for Connery Chappell’s Picturegoer magazine (where I reviewed Marilyn Monroe’s first bit-part in a B-movie.)
 Today my main big-screen focus is on BCB Radio‘s monthly Movietime show.
 Listen to an archive of past editions, plus other broadcasts, by clicking on the link below:

-Click HERE for the latest version (available from 7pm GMT, Thursday January 23).
+Click HERE for the latest version.

 In 1979 I moved from music to IT, and there was a time when you could read my writings on personal computers in virtually every magazine with the word “User” in its title.
 I moved from IT journalism into consultancy, funded by companies like Microsoft, Oracle, and IBM.
 Today I publish my commentaries on the CTRL-V website.